dagrejs/graphlib/README.md

 [![browser support](https://ci.testling.com/cpettitt/graphlib.png)](https://ci.testling.com/cpettitt/graphlib)

 Note that graphlib is current a pre-1.0.0 library.
-We will do our best to maintain backwards compatibility, for patch level increases (e.g. 0.0.1 to 0.0.2) but make no claim to backwards compatibility across minor releases (e.g.
+We will do our best to maintain backwards compatibility for patch level increases (e.g. 0.0.1 to 0.0.2) but make no claim to backwards compatibility across minor releases (e.g.
 0.0.1 to 0.1.0).
 Watch our [CHANGELOG](CHANGELOG.md) for details on changes.